WaleyChen/mongodb-runner/docs/milestones/100-roadmap.md

   - [X] auto namer improvements
   - [ ] connecting automatically figures out the right deployment you want instead of creating a new one (needs test)
-  - [ ] connect to rs that is actually a cluster -> connect to cluster -> merges the two deployments (have test, need server business)
+  - [x] connect to rs that is actually a cluster -> connect to cluster -> merges the two deployments (have test need server business)
-  - [ ] progress bars
 - ui
   - [x] bug: instance list stomped when switching in ui
   - [X] Bug: instance type not cleared on home